 I recently bought myself a massive air fryer!
 The old one was too small and just didn’t do the job anymore.
-I got a 4.2 L air fryer, it’s a powerful machine with a big capacity and I’m just in love with it!
-Seriously, guys, I use it every single day!
+I got a 5.8QT air fryer, it’s a powerful machine with a big capacity and I’m in love with it!
+Seriously, I use it every single day!

-And that means, that I finally can fit a whole chicken in it and never have to buy rotisserie chicken again!
+And that means, that I finally can fit a whole chicken in the air fryer and never have to buy rotisserie chicken again!
 This air fryer can roast the chicken so beautifully, you won’t believe it.
-If you’re reading this, please give this recipe a try and you can thank me later.
+Please give this recipe a try and you can thank me later.

-So it’s true that you can roast a whole chicken in your air fryer, but there are so many recipes on the internet and you gotta find the right one.
+So it’s true that you can roast a whole chicken in your air fryer, but there are so many recipes on the internet and you have to find the right one.
 But you’ve come to the right place because here’s a true and tested recipe for you!

-This recipe guarantees that your chicken is perfectly roasted in the air fryer as it works like a rotisserie.
-The chicken will turn out juicy, tender, full of flavor and the crust will be absolutely perfect.
+This recipe guarantees that your chicken is perfectly roasted in the air fryer, it will turn out juicy, tender, and flavorful, and the crust will be absolutely perfect.

 How to Cook a Whole Chicken in an Air Fryer?

-If you have time, I recommend brining your whole chicken.
-Brining in a salt solution makes your chicken juicy, tender, and seasons the meat very well.
-This step is not a must, but strongly recommended for better results!
+If you have time, I recommend brining your chicken.
+Brining in a salt solution makes your chicken really juicy, tender, and seasons the meat very well.
+This step is not a must, but strongly I recommend that you do it for better results!
 I have an easy chicken brine recipe if you want to give it a try.

 Prepare the marinade.
 There are many different marinades to choose from, but here’s my favorite.
 In a small bowl, combine olive oil, ginger, garlic, thyme, smoked paprika, salt, and pepper.
-Whisk the ingredients until well combined, and that is your marinade ready.
+Whisk the ingredients until well combined, and that’s your marinade ready.

 To prep the chicken:

-- Remove the chicken giblets, rinse the chicken inside out and remove any excess fat or pin feathers.
+- Check the chicken and remove any pin feathers.
 Using kitchen towels, pat the chicken dry.

-- Stuff the inside of the chicken with a bunch of thyme, lemon wedges, and garlic cloves.
-Then using a brush, just brush the marinade all over the chicken and make sure that the chicken is well coated.
+- Brush the marinade all over the chicken and make sure that the chicken is well coated.

-- Transfer to the air fryer.
-Make sure that your chicken fits into the air fryer before you start, if not, then you can always cut up the chicken into pieces (but the cooking time will be less so you’ll need to watch the chicken).
-To learn how to properly cut up a chicken, check out this video on youtube.
+- Transfer the chicken to the Air Fryer.
+Make sure that your chicken fits into the air fryer before you start, if not, then you can always cut up the chicken into pieces (but you’ll have to cut down the air frying time).
+I have an excellent tutorial on How to Cut up a Whole Chicken if you want to try that.

-How to Check If the Roast Chicken Is Cooked Through Properly
+How to Check If the Chicken Is Cooked Through Properly

-- Using a thermometer (recommended method): You can use a thermometer to check if your chicken is cooked.
-The internal temperature of the breast must be at least 165°F (75°C).
+- Using a kitchen thermometer (recommended method): Use a meat thermometer to check if your chicken is cooked through.
+The internal temperature of the thickest part of the breast must reach at least 165°F/74°C.

-- Slice the chicken between the breast and the leg and look at the juices, if they’re running clear then it means that the chicken is cooked.
-If they have a slight pink tinge to it, you need to cook it for longer.
+- Slice the chicken between the breast and the leg and look at the juices, if they’re running clear then it means that the chicken is cooked through.
+If they have a slight pink tinge to them, you need to cook the chicken for longer.
 So put it back in, and cook for 10 more minutes then take it out and check again.

 - Also, look at the meat and check if it feels firm.
 When it’s cooked, it will be firm.
 If it’s still undercooked, then it will feel rubbery and jiggly.

-The air fryer will be really hot as you check the chicken, so make sure that you’re wearing oven mitts and you’re handling with care.
+The air fryer will be really hot as you check the chicken, so make sure that you’re wearing oven mitts.
 It’s very easy to burn your hands as the air fryer and the chicken will be extremely hot.

 - Make sure that the chicken is completely covered with the marinade before cooking to get more flavor.